pavlohamov/zephyr/boards/shields/ili9340_generic/doc/index.rst

-.. _adafruit_2_8_tft_touch_v2:
+.. _ili9340_generic:

-Adafruit 2.8" TFT Touch Shield v2
+Generic ILI9340 TFT Shield
 #################################

 Overview
 ********

-The Adafruit 2.8" TFT Touch Shield v2 with a resolution of 320x240 pixels, is based on the ILI9341 controller.
-This shield comes with a resistive (STMPE610 controller) or capacitive (FT6206 controller) touchscreen.
-While the Zephyr RTOS supports display output to these screens, it currently does not support touchscreen input.
-More information about the shield can be found at the `Adafruit 2.8" TFT Touch Shield v2 website`_.
+This is a generic shield for display shields based on ILI9340 display controller.
+More information about the controller can be found in `ILI9340 Datasheet`_.

-Pins Assignment of the Adafruit 2.8" TFT Touch Shield v2
+Pins Assignment of the Generic TFT Shield
 ========================================================

 +-----------------------+---------------------------------------------+